 There’s never been a better time to write fantasy fiction, or a more exciting period of fantasy publishing.

-Towards science fiction and fantasy literary agents
+Toward science fiction and fantasy literary agents

 If you’re writing fantasy, you’ll find our famous Classic Class will inspire you to put that story on steroids.
 You’ll mine your own fiction passions and pair your interests with the archetypes, tropes and techniques of the all-time bestsellers.
 That way, we can support you through your world-building and story-planning as you prepare to write a fierce fantasy!

-Join us on The Finished Novel Course which begins with the Classic Class and will see you all the way through completing your first novel as you scope out your series with our expert author and editor speculative fiction coaching team.
+Join us on The Finished Novel Course, which begins with The Classic Class and will see you all the way through completing your first novel as you scope out your series with our expert author-and-editor speculative fiction coaching team.
 You’ll have the manuscript for your fantasy novel ready to send to fantasy book publishing companies by the end of the year!
-We can even help you find the literary agent that knows how to get your fantasy books on the shelves and in the hands of eagerly-awaiting readers.
+We can even help you find the literary agent that knows how to get your fantasy books on the shelves and in the hands of eagerly awaiting readers.